blockprotocol/blockprotocol/rfcs/text/0428-extending-types.md

 Compatibility between extended types is the ability to use the subtype in place of a supertype.
 [Prior art](https://en.wikipedia.org/wiki/Subtyping#Coercions) calls this `coercive subtyping` when it can happen implicitly.
 _Composition_ rather than inheritance allows us to have more guarantees about the relationship between subtypes and supertypes.
 If a subtype never modifies a supertype's inherited fields, we are sure that the supertype fields are left untouched, which eliminates the need for evaluating compatibility (i.e. no need for [`subsumption`](https://en.wikipedia.org/wiki/Subtyping#Subsumption), the concept of finding out whether or not a supertype is a supertype of a subtype or not).

-Although we can make guarantees about supertype fields not being touched on a subtype, selecting a subset of fields that match super-type fields isn't a cheap operation when all fields are part of the same Entity instance.

 For example, an `Employee` instance looks as follows (simplified):

 ```json